JohnnyLao/JohnnyLao/README.md

 Been learning Python since May 2022 to become a Backend Developer.
 Shall get graduated in May 2023 with stack below:

 - 🔭 Here is what I know:
-Windows, GIT, Python 3, PostgreSQL, Regular Expressions (re), Pygame, Requests, beautifulSoup (bs4),
+Windows, GIT, Python 3, PostgreSQL, Regular Expressions (re), Pygame, Requests, beautifulSoup (bs4), pyTeleBotAPI

 - 🌱 For now I’m learning:
-Django Framework, FastAPI, Flask, Httpio, Docker, Docker-compose, Celery, Redis
+Django Framework, FastAPI, Flask, Docker